 The best thing about the mifold is its ability to be easily and quickly moved from car to car or carried in your purse for travel, and this is likely why parents are attracted to the product.

 This booster is spot clean only, and there are minimal parts to clean.

 Weight and Size

-The mifold earned a 10 of 10 for weight and size.
+The mifold is small and very lightweight.
 This metric is where the mifold shines.
-With a weight of only 1.5 lbs, it is the second lightest in the group after the smaller and transportable BubbleBum.
-This product is the smallest in the group with a width of only 9.4 inches.
+With a weight of only 1.5 lbs, it is one of the lightest in the group.
+This product is the smallest in the group, with a width of only 9.4 inches.
 This width makes it ideal for fitting three across for multiple children and carpooling, and it makes it small enough to fit in your child's backpack for travel in cars other than your own.

-The mifold earned a 2 of 10 for comfort.
-It lacks a true cushion with just a small firm base and relies on the vehicle seat for support, unlike the competition.
-The seat feels nice, but the anti-slip fabric isn't soft and still slips out from under kids while driving negating the reason for the less-than-desirable material.
+The mifold isn't comfortable; it lacks a true cushion with just a small firm base and relies on the vehicle seat for support, unlike the competition.
+The seat feels nice, but the anti-slip fabric isn't soft and still slips out from under kids while driving, negating the reason for the less-than-desirable material.
 It has little in common with any of the best car seats.

-The mifold earned an 8 of 10 for quality.
-This booster feels like a durable and quality seat there just isn't much to it.
+The mifold booster feels like a durable and quality seat.
+There just isn't much to it.
 The seat bottom is thermo-molded with thin, firm padding and a slip-resistant back.
-The exterior is simple and easy to wipe clean with few places for gunk to hide.
+The exterior is simple and easy to wipe clean, with few places for gunk to hide.